MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-replace-parameters-url-request.md

 ---
 ms.assetid: 79cdd322-909b-4159-a189-d9e3a68ad681
-title: Replace parameters in a URL request in Operations Manager management pack
+title: Replace Parameters in a URL Request in Operations Manager management pack
 description: This article provides an overview about how to replace parameters in a URL request
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/02/2025
 ms.custom: engagement-fy23, engagement-fy24
 ms.service: system-center